 - 1. A baccalaureate or higher degree. - 2.
 Completion of an approved program of professional education, including student teaching and coursework in reading methods with a grade point average of 3.0 or higher. - 3.
-Basic skills competency as demonstrated through passing scores on the California Basic Educational Skills Test (CBEST) or the California Subject Examination for Teachers (CSET) with writing component or other CTC approved Basic Skills Examinations. - 4.
-Demonstrated subject matter competency by passing the Multiple Subjects examination of the California Subject Examinations for Teachers (CSET).
-Must have scores taken within five years prior to recommendation.
+Basic skills competency as demonstrated through passing scores on the California Basic Educational Skills Test (CBEST) or the California Subject Examination for Teachers (CSET) with writing component or other CTC approved Basic Skills Examinations.

-- 5. Successful completion of the Performance Assessment for California Teachers (PACT). - 6.
+- 4. Demonstrated subject matter competency by passing the Multiple Subjects examination of the California Subject Examinations for Teachers (CSET).
+Must have scores taken within five years prior to recommendation. - 5.
+Successful completion of the Performance Assessment for California Teachers (PACT). - 6.
 Passing scores on the Reading Instruction Competence Assessment (RICA) - 7.
-Demonstrated knowledge of the principles and provisions of the United States Constitution through successful completion of a three-unit collegiate-level course.
+Demonstrated knowledge of the principles and provisions of the United States Constitution through successful completion of a three-unit collegiatelevel course.
 Courses are listed in the section of this bulletin on "Graduation Requirements," IV.
 American Institutions Requirement. - 8.
 Knowledge of health education, including substance abuse and nutrition: Teacher Education 280, "Health Education for Teachers," or other CTC approved course in health taken at a regionally accredited college or university. - 9.
-Demonstrated knowledge of the needs of and methods of providing educational opportunities to individuals with exceptional needs: Special Education 500. - 10.
-Demonstrated knowledge of computer hardware, software, and applications to educational/classroom use (computer literacy): Educational Technology 470. - 11.
-Verify current training in cardiopulmonary resuscitation (CPR) and certification.
+Demonstrated knowledge of the needs of and methods of providing educational opportunities to individuals with exceptional needs: Special Education 500. - Demonstrated knowledge of computer hardware, software, and applications to educational/classroom use (computer literacy): Learning Design and Technology 470 or Special Education 560. - 11.
+Verify current training in cardiopulmonary resuscitation (CPR) and certification. - 12.
+Courses completed for a credential program expire after seven years and must be retaken to meet program requirements.
+In those cases in which a student is required to repeat a course taken more than seven years earlier, only the last grade will be used in computation of grade point averages.
+Approved leaves of absence do not count toward these time limits.